JiscRDSS/Canonical-data-model/Data-Model/Diagrams/alpha-model/readme.md

 The result is a dense and complex data model, involving many entities, relations and vocabularies.
 The role of the feedback is to fine tune this data model and ensure that it is interoperable in the desired areas.
 This means that properties can be removed if not used within the system being described.
 A reduced data model (and vocabularies) can then be identified as core with additional structure added as required.

+If you are already working with local data models, these can be mapped to this data model and missing fields identified (by creating an issue for the specific field that needs to be added, along with provenance information).
+The documentation will be edited to reflect the mappings.

 Leave an [issue](https://github.com/JiscRDSS/rdss-canonical-data-model/issues) or [comment](https://github.com/JiscRDSS/rdss-canonical-data-model/issues) and this will be dealt with as the model matures.